Skip to content

 Lake Bled

 If you like taking pictures, you can look for the Ojstrica trail leading to the hill facing the lake.
-The trail is short and won’t take you more than 15 minutes, but keep in mind that it is a bit steep.
+The trail is short and won’t take you more than 15 minutes, but keep in mind that it is steep.
 The view is stunning.

 Since Bled is the most famous place in Slovenia, it can get pretty crowded in summer.
-Here, you can book an adventurous tour in Bled.

 Lake Bohinj

 Lake Bohinj is probably even more beautiful than Lake Bled.
-The water is crystal clear, and on sunny days you can view the top of the Triglav mountain, which, with its 2.864 meters, is the highest peak in the country.
+The water is crystal clear, and on sunny days, you can view the top of the Triglav mountain, which, with its 2.864 meters, is the highest peak in the country.

 Compared to Bled, there are fewer tourists in Bohinj, even though it’s only about 30 minutes away.
 I took the picture at the top of this post in the mountains near Lake Bohinj, and you can see that the place is truly beautiful.